DivyanshuVijay/Dog_App/README.md

 ## Overview

-The Dog App is a web application that allows users to explore various features related to dogs.
-It provides information about different dog breeds, images of dogs, and fun facts about them.
-Whether you're a dog lover or just curious about our furry friends, the Dog App has something for everyone.
+The Dog App is a web application that allows users to explore various features related to dogs breeds.
+It provides information about different dog breeds, images of dogs, and details about them.

 ## Features

 - Browse through a wide range of dog breeds.
 - View images of dogs belonging to different breeds.
-- Learn interesting facts about various dog breeds.
 - Enjoy a visually pleasing and user-friendly interface.

 ## Installation